cerobe/Dojos/Sandpile.md

 Sandmatrix Addition
 =================
-- To add sandmatrices, add their sandpiles.
-Align the top left corners
+- To add sandmatrices: Align their top left corners, add their sandpiles and stabilise them if needed.
-- The result matrix might not be stable.
-If one of its sandpile is higher than 3 it will cramble.

 **Example**
 <pre>